Skip to main content

 If VCAT decides the rooming house operator has broken the law or the terms in your rooming house agreement and should pay you compensation, the order will say the amount.

-If VCAT decides the rooming house operator has not broken the law or the terms in your rooming house agreement, you will not receive compensation from the rooming house operator, and VCAT will usually ‘dismiss’ the application.
+If VCAT decides the rooming house operator has not broken the law or the terms in your rooming house agreement, you will not receive compensation from them and VCAT will usually ‘dismiss’ the application.

 From 29 March 2021, rental providers (such as rooming house operators) may be listed on a Consumer Affairs Victoria database called the ‘rental non-compliance register’ if they: